 Rebecca Stewart, PhD

-Dr. Stewart is a post-doctoral research fellow at the Center for Mental Health Policy and Services Research (CMHPSR).
+Dr. Stewart is a licensed clinical psychologist and a Research Associate at the Center for Mental Health Policies and Services Research.
 She received her Ph.D. in Psychology from the University of Pennsylvania and her B.A. from Princeton University.
-Dr. Stewart’s current research focuses on the implementation of evidence-based practices (EBPs) in public mental health settings, with a particular focus on system-level and organizational financing and incentives.
-Current work relates to an NIMH funded Post-Doctoral NRSA (F32MH103960) investigating the payer role in the implementation of EBPs in the public sector.
-Dr. Stewart is also involved in stakeholder studies entailing interviews assessing attitudes towards the adoption EBPs in community mental health centers in Philadelphia.
-Previous work involves NIMH funded Pre-Doctoral NRSA (F31MH084486) which investigated practitioner attitudes towards empirically supported treatments (ESTs).
+Dr. Stewart’s research focuses on the implementation of evidence-based practices (EBPs) in public substance abuse and mental health settings, with a particular focus on non-adopters of EBPs.
+Currently, Dr. Stewart leads an interview study with community providers of substance abuse treatment assessing attitudes towards the adoption of medication-assisted treatment for opioid use disorder in the community.
+She is also interested in system and organizational financing and incentives, and how principles of behavioral economics can enhance uptake of EBPs in behavioral health settings.
+Current work relates to an NIMH funded ALACRITY grant P50MH113840 on the intersection of implementation science and behavioral economics.
+Previous work involves NIMH funded Pre-Doctoral NRSA (F31MH084486) which investigated practitioner attitudes towards empirically supported treatments (ESTs), and Post-Doctoral NRSA (F32MH103960) investigating the payer role in the implementation of EBPs in the public sector.

 Courtney Benjamin Wolk, PhD